Lahpet

-Lahpet, also spelled laphet, laphat, lephet, leppet, or letpet in English (/my/), is Burmese for fermented or pickled tea.
-Myanmar is one of the few countries where tea is consumed both as a drink and as an eaten delicacy, in the form of pickled tea, which is unique to this region.
+Lahpet, also spelled laphek, laphet, l'phak, leppek, le'pek, or lek-pek in English (/my/), is Burmese for fermented or pickled tea.
+In Myanmar, tea is consumed both as a drink and as an eaten delicacy, in the form of pickled tea, which is unique to this region.
 Lahpet is regarded as a national delicacy that plays a significant role in Burmese society, and remains a traditional Burmese gesture of hospitality and is served to guests visiting a home.

 Its place in the cuisine of Myanmar is reflected by the following popular expression: "Of all the fruit, the mango's the best; of all the meat, pork's the best; and of all the leaves, lahpet's the best".
 In English-speaking areas, laphet is most commonly encountered in "tea leaf salad" (လက်ဖက်သုပ်).

 Fermented or pickled tea is featured in the cuisines of many ethnicities who live near the geographical origin of tea, such as the cuisines of the Bulang, and in Tai cuisine (where it is known as miang in dishes such as miang kham).